zezewewe/RealTimeMusicSynth/README.md

 The function defines the limits of each knob.
 It takes in a lower limit and upper limit value, and at the same time sets the knob ID that should be used to assign the lower and upper limit value.

 2. updateRotationValue(uint8_t keyValueRaw)
 The function calculates the current knob state, and then compares that with the previous knob state to determine the direction of rotation.
 The knob state is then updated.
+Masks are used to identify each knob.

 3. returnRotationValue()
 The function returns the knob value